Spot diesel in San Francisco rose to the highest level against futures since at least 2007 after inventories of the fuel in California dropped.

 Tesoro Corp.
 (TSO:US)’s 170,000-barrel-a-day Golden Eagle refinery in Northern California cut diesel output last week after a compressor failure at a hydrodesulfurization unit, a person with direct knowledge of the upset said Aug.
 21. The plant will have to run at reduced capacity until new equipment can be installed in the unit, said the person, who asked not to be identified because the information isn’t public.

 The refinery is performing “unspecified maintenance,” and the company is meeting product supply commitments, Tina Barbee, a spokeswoman at Tesoro’s headquarters in San Antonio, said by e-mail earlier today.

 CARB diesel in Los Angeles advanced 3 cents to 30.5 cents a gallon above Nymex heating oil futures, the highest level in more than nine months.

 Chevron Corp.
-(CVX) has been producing fuels at a reduced capacity at the 240,000-barrel-a-day Richmond refinery, the largest in Northern California, since an Aug.
+(CVX:US) has been producing fuels at a reduced capacity at the 240,000-barrel-a-day Richmond refinery, the largest in Northern California, since an Aug.
 6 fire shut the plant’s only crude unit.